-I’ve given the ways of coping with Loss.
-Let me give you 9 Scriptures of Comfort
+I’ve given the 7 ways of Coping with Loss and Grief.
+Here are 9 Scriptures on Comfort

 He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away.
 Revelation 21:4

 In a moment, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, and the dead will be raised imperishable, and we shall be changed.
 1 Corinthians 15:52

 Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me; your rod and your staff, they comfort me.
 Psalms 23:4

 But we do not want you to be uninformed, brothers, about those who are asleep, that you may not grieve as others do who have no hope.
 For since we believe that Jesus died and rose again, even so, through Jesus, God will bring with him those who have fallen asleep.
 1 Thessalonians 4:13-14